Troubleshooting

 macOS Apple Silicon: Try

-then install dependencies separatelyWindows: Ensure Visual Studio Build Tools are installed
+pip install --no-deps VegasAfterglowthen install dependencies separatelyWindows: Ensure Visual Studio Build Tools are installed

 Linux: May need development packages (

-)Conda environments: Use
+python3-dev,build-essential)Conda environments: Use

-within conda, notconda install
+pipwithin conda, notconda install

 Q: ImportError when importing VegasAfterglow